octobercms/docs/services-application.md

     });

 As you can see, the object being resolved will be passed to the callback, allowing you to set any additional properties on the object before it is given to its consumer.

+<a name="application-helpers"></a>
+## Application helpers

+#### Finding the application environment

+You may use the `environment` method to discover the application environment as determined by the [environment configuration](../setup/configuration#environment-config).

+    // production
+    App::environment();

+#### Determine the execution context

+It is possible to know if the current request is being performed in the administrative back-end area using the `runningInBackend` method.

+    App::runningInBackend();

+You may also use the `runningInConsole` method to check if the executing code is taking place inside the [command line interface](../console/commands):

+    App::runningInConsole();